 Five Ways To Show Your Appreciation For Older Americans

-As experienced Bronx & New Rochelle estate planning attorneys, we know that while today’s older adults live longer and enjoy a better overall quality of life than prior generations, they still have unique needs that need to be addressed.
+As experienced Bronx & Westchester estate planning attorneys, we know that while today’s older adults live longer and enjoy a better overall quality of life than prior generations, they still have unique needs that need to be addressed.
 Most fiercely value their independence but could use help with certain types of tasks.

 May is designated as Older Americans Month and provides the opportunity to acknowledge the accomplishments of older adults we know.
 One of the ways you can show your appreciation for older family members and friends is by helping them with some practical needs.
 The following are five suggestions:

 - Attend A Doctor Appointment With Your Loved One